Lillard scores 42 as Trail Blazers hold off Hawks 129-125

 Dejounte Murray had 40 points, eight rebounds and six assists for the Hawks, who played without star point guard Trae Young (ankle).

 Lillard added six assists in his fifth 40-point game this month.
-Jerami Grant had 22 points and Simons finished with 21, including his clutch 3 that gave the Trail Blazers a 124-121 lead.
+Jerami Grant had 22 points and Simons finished with 21, including his clutch 3 off a pass from Lillard to give the Trail Blazers a 124-121 lead.

+“I wasn’t really expecting the ball but I was prepared for it,” Simons said.
+“Usually, they don’t help off me like that.
+(DeAndre Hunter) helped way off and I got pretty much an easy 3 to get off.
+It was as easy as it comes.”

 Bogdan Bogdanovic scored 23 points for Atlanta off the bench.